eoinkelly/notes/rails/raw-sql/index.md

 #   User Load (1.2ms)  select * from users where id = $1  [["eoinx", "11"]]
 ```

     Q: How to know which type to use?
-Can dodge the Q by just passing everything as string/text and using type casts in your sql
+    Q: Can dodge choosign a type by just passing everything as string/text and using type casts in your sql?
     Q: do you need to escape values if you are using them in binds?

 Conclusions

 * It **seems** like you could just use the string type for everything (but I haven't tested on stuff like JSON)

-### Appendix: Sanitizing a SQL string in Rails
+### Appendix: Sanitizing SQL strings in Rails

+If you can't used the Postgres extended query sub-protocol for some reason you will need to properly escape your data values before interpolating them into the SQL string.

+There are different helpers for sanitizing SQL depending on which clause of the
+SQL query you are inserting your string.
+The helpers are documented in

 * https://api.rubyonrails.org/classes/ActiveRecord/Sanitization/ClassMethods.html
 * https://github.com/rails/rails/blob/main/activerecord/lib/active_record/sanitization.rb

-Conclusion: Use `sanitize_sql_array` because it is
+There are also a number of aliased method names.
+TL;DR I recommend `sanitize_sql_array` because:

-1. Part of Rails, not the PG gem so should also work with diff adapters
+1. It is part of Rails itself, not the `pg` gem so should also work with MySQL too.
-2. is the most "honest", other sanitize_* methods just call it anyway with more confusing argument handling
+2. It is the most "honest" method name, other `sanitize_*` methods just call it anyway and I find their argument syntax more confusing

 ```ruby
 # sanitize_sql(condition) # alias for: